Introducing features and useful functions you should know when considering using Alibaba Cloud ApsaraDB for POLARDB

 Enhancement of monitoring items

-*6 This is great because you can check not only resources such as CPU but also performance metrics related to InnoDB.
+It's excellent because it allows you to check not only resource metrics like CPU usage, but also performance metrics related to InnoDB.

-In the case of Aurora, you can check similar metrics in Performance Insights, but there is an additional charge.
+In the case of Aurora, you can check similar metrics in Performance Insights, but this incurs an additional charge.

-You can also use CloudMonitor to set up alerts.
+You can also set up alerts using CloudMonitor.

 summary

-This article introduced the features and useful functions of PolarDB from an operational perspective.
+This time, I've introduced the features and useful functions of PolarDB from an operational perspective.

-is important to understand its features and functions when using it for a new project or switching from another RDB, so
+understanding its features and functions is important when using it for a new project or migrating from another RDB, so

-I hope this article will be helpful to those considering using PolarDB.
+I hope it will be helpful to those considering using PolarDB.

-I will also be keeping an eye on future updates to PolarDB.
+I also plan to keep an eye on future PolarDB updates.

 source